GabeScott/standard-works-vault/General Conference/1975 April - Salvation for the Dead—A Missionary Activity.md

 # Salvation for the Dead—A Missionary Activity

-*By Theodore M. Burton - Assistant to the Council of the Twelve*
+By Elder Theodore M. Burton - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1975 General Conference*